-- Kill 'em All: maybe even Sam dies in the end leaving only one minor character's girlfriend alive, who drives off in the middle of the movie.
+- Kill 'em All: Maybe even Sam dies in the end leaving only Richard's girlfriend Laura alive, who drives off in the middle of the movie.

 - LARP: A rare pre-internet era example.
 The main characters are each assigned a character and the research building is their gaming area.

 - Lowered Monster Difficulty: Shakma is all about ripping his prey to shreds for most of the movie, but during the final confrontation he briefly attacks Sam and then runs away.

 - This may be due to the fact he was quite affectionate with Sam before the experiment.

 - Madness Mantra: "It's all my fault" for Sam.
 And later, "I win."

 - Maniac Monkeys: The titular primate is a genetically altered baboon with a murderous attitude.

 - Murder by Cremation: Sam tricks Shakma into leaping into the specimen disposal crematory and torches the baboon.

 - Nice Job Breaking It, Hero: Sam, Sam, Sam...
 First, he injects Shakma with the wrong chemical, sedating him instead of killing him like Sorenson ordered him too.
 The movie is ambiguous on whether or not Sam did this intentionally.
 Then, later, he doesn't tell Kim about the death of Richard, which results in her wandering off to find him and gets killed herself.

 - Poor Communication Kills: See Idiot Ball entry.